2016 FIFA Extraordinary Congress: Results

-The FIFA presidential election entered a second round of voting for the first time in 42 years after Gianni Infantino of Switzerland secured more backing than pre-vote favourite Sheik Salman bin Ibrahim al Khalifa of Bahrain in the first round, when a two-thirds majority was required to win.
-A simple majority of more than 50 per cent (104 votes) was sufficient for victory in the second round.
+The FIFA presidential election entered a second round of voting for the first time in 42 years after Gianni Infantino of Switzerland secured more votes than favourite Sheik Salman bin Ibrahim al Khalifa of Bahrain in the first round, but not enough votes for the two-thirds majority required to win.
+For the second round, a simple majority of more than 50 per cent (104 votes) was sufficient for victory and Infantino received 115 votes to win.